The Product Architect

 What the site may measure

-Production deployments may load the Google tag for aggregate traffic analytics.
-That measurement is used to understand whether pages are being found and read.
-It does not receive your Workbook entries, annotations, bookmark text, or theme preference.
+Production deployments measure aggregate traffic so the site can tell whether pages are being found and read.
+Measurement never receives your Workbook entries, annotations, bookmark text, notes, or theme preference.

 Your copy